Group Testing with Prior Statistics: Experimental Results

-For \textit{NA}, both Maximum Entropy and Huffman Coding constructions were simulated.
+For LA, both ME and Huffman constructions are tested.
 We used $200$ different points of entropy $\ent(\ivt)$.
-As a result we can see the $\expt(\nt)$ computed from $200$ trials at each entropy point looks linear in $\ent(\ivt)$ where the coefficient is close to $2$ as shown in~\cref{fig:bt-exp,fig:bt-lin,fig:bt-uni,fig:hf-exp,fig:hf-lin,fig:hf-uni}.
-Moreover, the experiment is based on standard \textit{NA} without using pre-partitioned model to ensure the concentration results.
+As a result of Monte Carlo simulation, it is observed that the expected number of tests $\expt\left[\nt\right]$ computed from $200$ independent trials at each entropy point grows linearly in $\ent(\ivt)$ where the coefficient is a positive constant as shown in~Figure~\ref{fig:bt-exp},~\ref{fig:bt-lin},~\ref{fig:bt-uni},~\ref{fig:hf-exp},~\ref{fig:hf-lin} and \ref{fig:hf-uni}.
+Moreover, the tests are for standard LA without using pre-partition model to ensure the concentration results.

-For \textit{CCA}, based on the different types of distribution of $\pvt$, we tested three different values of $\mu$ and computed the corresponding error probability in $200$ trials.
-We compared this error probability with the theoretic error probability $P_{e}$ as shown in~\cref{fig:b-exp,fig:b-lin,fig:b-uni}.
+For BA, based on the aforementioned three types of distributions of $\pvt$, we test three different values of the expected number of defectives $\mu$ and compute the corresponding probabilities of error using $200$ independent trials.
+We compare the simulated probability of error with the theoretic probability of error $\et$ in~Figure~\ref{fig:b-exp},~\ref{fig:b-lin} and \ref{fig:b-uni}.